OSU-AIMS/RoPE-S3D/README.md

 ## Installing with Anaconda on Windows

-To install DeepPoseKit on Windows, you must first manually install `Shapely`, one of the dependencies for the [imgaug package](https://github.com/aleju/imgaug):
+To use DeepPoseKit on Windows, you must first manually install `Shapely`, one of the dependencies for the [imgaug package](https://github.com/aleju/imgaug):
 ```bash
 conda install -c conda-forge shapely
 ```